 node-101.bordeaux.grid5000.fr: model name : Intel(R) Xeon(TM) CPU 3.00GHz node-23.bordeaux.grid5000.fr: model name : AMD Opteron(tm) Processor 248 node-24.bordeaux.grid5000.fr: model name : AMD Opteron(tm) Processor 248 node-67.bordeaux.grid5000.fr: model name : Intel(R) Xeon(TM) CPU 3.00GHz node-97.bordeaux.grid5000.fr: model name : Intel(R) Xeon(TM) CPU 3.00GHz

-and then taktuk would know that it need to use oarsh as connector.
+and then taktuk would know that it needs to use oarsh as a connector.

 Using TakTuk with your own environment but without TakTuk installation

 Using the -s option, you can use taktuk to deploy on remote hosts that don't have taktuk installed.

 To execute an apt-get as root for system update, you have to use the following option: "-l root" before any machine specification.